department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 ### Can I get health care through CHAMPVA?

-You may qualify for CHAMPVA if you don’t qualify for TRICARE and you’re:
+You may qualify for CHAMPVA if you don’t qualify for TRICARE and you fit into one of the descriptions below.

+**One of these must be true.
+You’re:**

 - The spouse or child of a Veteran who’s been rated permanently and totally disabled for a service-connected disability by a VA regional benefit office, **or**
 - The surviving spouse or child of a Veteran who died from a VA-rated service-connected disability, **or**